jhuckaby/pixl-server-web/README.md

 /usr/local/bin/certbot-auto certonly --webroot -w /var/www/html -d mydomain.com
 ```

-If you need certificates for multiple subdomains, you can add them to the end of the command, delimited by spaces, e.g. `-d mydomain.com www.mydomain.com`.
+If you need certificates for multiple subdomains, you can repeat the `-d` flag, e.g. `-d mydomain.com -d www.mydomain.com`.

 Then follow the instructions on the console.
 Certbot will ask you a number of questions including asking you for your e-mail address, accepting terms of service, etc.  When you are done, you should see a success message like this: